Oneirocom/pantheon/README.md

 It exists as a colyseus server, and a Grimoire/Nova/Nitro module: `pantheon-connector` that provides core/runtime functionality for the agent.

+I like Colyseus but it's not a requirement.
+The main concept I wanted to demonstrate here is that we can have a module that lets agent's connect/interact with the simulation while also providing the extra features/abstractions that make the development feel like a framework and not just a library.

 ## Installation

 ```bash